 I hadn’t expected how much, because of iOS 9 and Yosemite and Handoff, I’d be using TextEdit and the new version of Notes via iCloud.
 I wrote an AppleScript to count words in a TextEdit document, but I need to figure out how to trigger it from the AppleScript menu, and that means finding out where the heck the AppleScript menu has gone.
 It disappeared when I installed Yosemite.

-I’m breaking my writing sessions into two or three hour chunks, and often, even smaller sessions of 90 minutes or so.
+I’m breaking my writing sessions into two or sometimes three hour chunks, and often, even smaller sessions of 90 minutes or so.
 That’s a lot easier on my hands.

 I’ve been writing at libraries more, partly because of the need to do research using non-circulating materials.
 I’m also deliberately choosing to write away from home, because the walk and the different environment is good for me in multiple ways.

 I’m using my iPad 3 and Brydge Keyboard more than I expected to, partly because I can read the iPad screen more easily than my MacBook’s or my Chromebook.
-I plan to look at Editorial, but so far, it’s been baffling.
+I’ve tried Editorial, but so far, Editorial has been baffling.
 I’m interested in reducing workflow steps and processes, and Editorial seems to want to add both.